-The list of symptoms seems long but when you consider that histamine is a molecule that influences the brain, the digestive tract and the immune system, histamine is far reaching when it comes of affecting different body parts and systems (10, 11, 12).
+The list of symptoms seems long but when you consider that histamine is a molecule that influences the brain, the digestive tract, and the immune system, histamine is far-reaching when it comes to affecting different body parts and systems (10, 11, 12).

 The symptoms of histamine intolerance will vary from person to person but can include any of the following: